A Lesson to Learn: Alterity Therapeutics Limited (ATHE)

 ATHE’s Market Performance

-ATHE stocks went down by -0.76% for the week, with a monthly drop of -4.41% and a quarterly performance of -9.72%, while its annual performance rate touched 120.98%.
-The volatility ratio for the week stands at 4.33% while the volatility levels for the past 30 days are set at 5.05% for Alterity Therapeutics Limited.
-The simple moving average for the period of the last 20 days is 61.98% for ATHE stocks with a simple moving average of 40.30% for the last 200 days.
+ATHE stocks went up by 28.67% for the week, with a monthly jump of 29.63% and a quarterly performance of 20.69%, while its annual performance rate touched 204.37%.
+The volatility ratio for the week stands at 15.72% while the volatility levels for the past 30 days are set at 7.81% for Alterity Therapeutics Limited.
+The simple moving average for the period of the last 20 days is 24.11% for ATHE stocks with a simple moving average of 10.55% for the last 200 days.

-During the last 5 trading sessions, ATHE rose by +45.82%, which changed the moving average for the period of 200-days by -1.10% in comparison to the 20-day moving average, which settled at $1.4029.
-In addition, Alterity Therapeutics Limited saw -2.99% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ATHE rose by +28.67%, which changed the moving average for the period of 200-days by -15.87% in comparison to the 20-day moving average, which settled at $1.4295.
+In addition, Alterity Therapeutics Limited saw 30.60% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for ATHE